 After an analysis is completed, CAPE will invoke all the processing modules available in the modules/processing/ directory.
 Any additional module you decide to create must be placed inside that directory.

 Every module should also have a dedicated section in the file conf/processing.conf: for example, if you create a module module/processing/foobar.py you will have to append the following section to conf/processing.conf:

 Every module will then be initialized and executed and the data returned will be appended in a data structure that we’ll call global container.

 This container is simply just a big Python dictionary that includes the abstracted results produced by all the modules classified by their identification key.

-CAPE already provides a default set of modules which will generate a standard global container.
-It’s important for the existing reporting modules (HTML report etc.) that these default modules are not modified, otherwise the resulting global container structure would change and the reporting modules wouldn’t be able to recognize it and extract the information used to build the final reports.
+CAPE already provides a default set of modules that will generate a standard global container.
+It’s important for the existing reporting modules (HTML report etc.) that these default modules are not modified, otherwise, the resulting global container structure would change and the reporting modules wouldn’t be able to recognize it and extract the information used to build the final reports.